+In the event a patient does not consent to continued treatment after the first month under section 59(2)(a) of the Act, in order to continue treatment section 59(2)(b) requires a determination that the treatment is in the interest of the patient by a psychiatrist, who is not the responsible clinician, who has been appointed for this purpose by the MHRT.
+In other words, a second opinion is required.
+This is also required with respect to the administration of electro-convulsive treatment when a patient does not consent under section 60 of the Act.

+Second opinions are recognised as a way to improve the quality of mental health care, and to reduce the overall costs to individuals and society.
+Second opinions can help people learn more about their mental health condition, treatment and possible alternative treatments, and may provide people with some additional information to support their participation in treatment decisions.

-An approved psychiatrist providing a second opinion under section 59(2)(b) must certify that the proposed treatment is in the ‘interests’ of the patient.
+An approved psychiatrist providing a second opinion under section 59(2)(b) or section 60(b) of the Act must certify that the proposed treatment is in the ‘interests’ of the patient.
 ‘Interests’ does not simply mean one of many accepted treatments for the condition which causes no harm.
-A psychiatrist providing a second opinion under section 59 is required to do more than merely assess whether, for example, schizophrenia is normally treated with an antipsychotic; the test of the patient’s interests is influenced by other legal requirements.
+A psychiatrist providing a second opinion under section 59 or section 60 is required to do more than merely assess whether, for example, schizophrenia is normally treated with an antipsychotic; the test of the patient’s interests is influenced by other legal requirements.

 A psychiatrist providing a second opinion should: